someengineering/resoto.com/docs/getting-started/installing-with-pip.md

 $ arangodb/bin/arangod --database.directory $HOME/resoto/data
 ```

 This will start ArangoDB on the current shell which is useful for testing.
+Once Resoto Core starts it will automatically secure the ArangoDB installation using the password provided in the `.graphdb-password` file (unless explicitly turned off using the `--graphdb-bootstrap-do-not-secure` flag).

+Read the section [Securing ArangoDB](../concepts/security.md#custom-certificates) for details on how to generate certificates and encrypt the connection between Resoto Core and the graph database.

 ## Installing Resoto